Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Experiments

 \section{Experiments}

 \textbf{Real-World Tasks.} As shown in Figure~\ref{fig:tasks}, four distinct real-world tasks are designed to evaluate the policy's capabilities across basic manipulation, language grounding, long-horizon planning, and precise control.
+All experimental designs in this chapter are centered on two core research objectives: first, to systematically verify the effectiveness of the proposed Traj2Action framework from multiple dimensions including architectural design, component ablation, and cross-task generalization; second, to reveal the key laws of human hand demonstration data in robot policy learning, such as data collection efficiency characteristics, scale effect, and substitution effect for expensive robot teleoperation data.
 The tasks are detailed as follows: